juvalen/mb-checker/DOCKER.md

 * /var/lib/jenkins/workspace/mb-checker/work_dir in host directory ./work_dir to get results.

-&emsp;   Create volume *mb-checker*, `docker run -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
+Create volume *mb-checker*, `docker run -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
 In next step you will define the http return codes you want to purge.

-&emsp;   You can get the work_dir with ALL.url in it back in `/var/lib/docker/volumes/mb-checker/_data/ALL.url`

-&emsp;   File **ALL.url** will be used by next image. ow define a system variable with the return codes you want to weed:
+You can get the work_dir with ALL.url in it back in `/var/lib/docker/volumes/mb-checker/_data/ALL.url`.
+File **ALL.url** will be used by next image. ow define a system variable with the return codes you want to weed:

 &emsp;  `$ export CODES="301 404 406"`

-&emsp;   Then run `docker run -e CODES="$CODES" -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/buildjson` to filter Bookmark file, so this invocation will remove http return codes `301`, `404` & `406`. **Those codes are not parsed as Regexp**.
+Then run `docker run -e CODES="$CODES" -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/buildjson` to filter Bookmark file, so this invocation will remove http return codes `301`, `404` & `406`. **Those codes are not parsed as Regexp**.
 This sample command will generate these 5 result files in volume **mb_checker** (`/var/lib/docker/volumes/mb-checker/_data/`):

 * **XXX.url**: list of inaccessible URLs